mikabohinen/nvim-nix/README.md

 my own philosophy about how to use (Neo)vim:

 It is my opinion that mastery is more important in the long run than short term productivity and convenience.
-This config therefore follows a minimalist approach with only the most essential plugins that build upon the philosophy of Vim itself.
-This minimalism builds upon a set of core principles:
+This config therefore follows a principled approach with only the most essential plugins that build upon the philosophy of Vim itself.
+This builds upon a set of core principles:

 1. **Vim-first**: Given that Vim has remained highly relevant for over 30 years one must conclude that Vim has touched upon something more fundamental than